pluralsight/guides/draft/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

     $('#messages').append data['message']
 ```
 In this way, the '#messages' div will have the message in the template appended to the DOM.
 To clarify, `data['message']` contains what was broadcast from the `MessageBroadcastJob` , i.e the rendered `_message.html.erb` partial with the message in it.

+Now you can go ahead and start typing away in the text box and you will see your messages appearing in the chat.